infeng/vscode-admin/README.md

 -------------------

-This extension contains code snippets for [react-admin](https://github.com/infeng/inf-fed-dev#inf-react-admin-appname-options).
+This extension contains code snippets for `dfxk admin app`.

 ## Installation